 The Poetry of Becoming

-We all reach moments where life feels like a riddle we can’t quite solve—when the path ahead dissolves into uncertainty, and we wonder if we’ve been here before.
+We all reach moments where life feels like a riddle we can’t quite solve.
+The path ahead dissolves into uncertainty, like someone turned off the lights in the middle of a moonless night in a house we've never been to before.
+When I'm in this space I cant help but feel as though I'm chasing my tail.
 Again?
 This again?
 I thought I had already integrated this, learned from it, transcended it.
 And yet, here I am.

-Poesía Botánica was born from this threshold—the space between who I was and who I was becoming.
-A space that felt, at times, like being lost.
-But what if lostness isn’t something to fear?
-What if it’s life, in its quiet wisdom, guiding us deeper into ourselves?
+Poesía Botánica was born from this threshold.
+The space between who I was and who I was becoming.
+A space that felt, at times, like being lost, blindingly lost.
+But looking back into these periods I realize that maybe lostness isn’t something to fear.
+What if this feeling of lostness is simply a reroute?
+Maybe it’s life and its eternal wisdom, guiding us deeper into ourselves.

-I wrote this after watching the Barbie movie—America Ferrera's monologue stirred something deep within me.
-The contradictions of what’s expected from women are relentless, woven into every aspect of life.
+I wrote this after watching the Barbie movie.
+America Ferrera's monologue moved something deep within me and many women I discussed it with.
+The contradictions of what’s expected from us as women are relentless, they thread into every aspect of life.

-Poesía Botánica is many things, but at its heart, it is an invitation—to carve your own path, to let it unfold free from the weight of expectations.
+Poesía Botánica is many things, but at its heart, it is an invitation.
+An invitation to carve your own path, to let it unfold free from the weight of expectations.
 To honor the beauty of who you are, rather than contort yourself to fit in.
-Resist the pull to shrink.
-Instead, expand.
+We ask: resist the pull to shrink so that you can fit in.
+Instead, find your own truth and trust it.
 Let your life be yours.
-Find solace in nature’s rhythms and the poetry of your own unfolding.

-I leave you with this - what if feeling lost is not an ending, but a beginning?
+I leave you with this: what if feeling lost is not anything other than a beginning?
 A call to uncover a truth that is yours alone to find.

 --